-Children with cancer treated in basement at hospital in Kyiv, as fighting continues
+Children with cancer treated in Kyiv hospital basement as fighting continues

-“If we stop [treatment], they will die,” Lesia Lysytsia an onco-ophthalmologist told The Washington Post on Tuesday.
+“If we stop [treatment], they will die,” Lesia Lysytsia, an onco-ophthalmologist, told The Washington Post on Tuesday.
 “We cannot stop their treatment.
 They’re at war with cancer every day.”

-Lysytsia said most of her patients and others requiring intensive care treatment were sheltering in the building’s basement that was safer and quieter, unable to hear shelling or airstrikes above ground.
+Lysytsia said most of her patients and others requiring intensive-care treatment were sheltering underground in the building’s basement, which is safer and quieter and where the children are unable to hear shelling or airstrikes.

 Oncology patients were still getting chemotherapy and radiation therapy, she said, as well as some types of surgery.
-More serious patients were being transported to other cities or to Poland, and those who can stay at home were being urged to do so with medical consultations taking place over the phone or online, she added.
+Patients in more serious condition were being transported to other cities or to Poland, and those who could stay home were being urged to do so, with medical consultations taking place over the phone or online, she added.

-Lysytsia called her current work setup “surrealism.”
+Lysytsia called her work setup “surrealism.”

-“I still can’t imagine this is happening, when you work you don’t think about it you have a lot of duties to perform,” she added.
-“They’re underground, it’s not normal treatment for patients.”
+“I still can’t imagine this is happening.
+When you work, you don’t think about it, you have a lot of duties to perform,” she added.
+“They’re underground — it’s not normal treatment for patients.”

-The capital Kyiv was still holding out Tuesday, but satellite imagery showed a Russian convoy of tanks, troop carriers and artillery more than 40 miles long threatening the capital.
+Kyiv was still holding out Tuesday, but satellite imagery showed a Russian convoy of tanks, troop carriers and artillery more than 40 miles long threatening the capital.
 Residents in the city of almost 3 million are bracing for an all-out assault as the Russian force apparently prepares to encircle Kyiv.

 They found a surrogate in Ukraine.
 Now a U.S. couple must get their preemie twins out of a war zone.

-Lysytsia told The Post she had spent the last four nights in the hospital along with her husband who is also a doctor and their two children ages 5 and 3.
+Lysytsia told The Post she had spent the past four nights at the hospital along with her husband, who is also a doctor, and their two children, ages 5 and 3.

-Like her younger patients, “they’re scared” but “they don’t realize the big problem of what’s happened,” she said.
+Like her younger patients, her children are “scared” but “they don’t realize the big problem of what’s happened,” she said.
 Teenage patients are more aware, Lysytsia added, with some suffering from panic attacks because of the crisis.

 “It’s uncomfortable conditions for them,” she said.
-“For sure they don’t like it but it’s better to be in safety.”
+“For sure they don’t like it, but it’s better to be in safety.”

-Images from the Associated Press showed children, many of whom had gone through chemotherapy, in the hospital’s basement now a makeshift bomb shelter, sleeping on sofas and mats.
-Some were connected to drips, and others were holding up handwritten signs saying: “Stop war.”
+Images from the Associated Press showed children, many of whom had undergone chemotherapy, in the hospital’s basement, sleeping on sofas and mats.
+Some were connected to drips, and others were holding up handwritten signs saying “Stop War.”

-Since the Russian invasion of Ukraine six days ago, the hospital has issued a number of statements that it will continue to treat its young patients and work to ensure the safety of its medical staff.
+Since the Russian invasion of Ukraine six days ago, the hospital has issued several statements saying it will continue to treat patients and work to ensure the safety of its medical staff.

-President of the International Society of Pediatric Oncology and professor of oncology, Kathy Pritchard-Jones, said in statement this week that the global body “stands in solidarity with the people of Ukraine, the health care workers caring for children and adolescents with cancer and all others supporting patients and their families, or affected by the widespread violence and destruction caused by the Russian military invasion.”
+Kathy Pritchard-Jones, president of the International Society of Pediatric Oncology and a professor of oncology, said in statement this week that the global body “stands in solidarity with the people of Ukraine, the health care workers caring for children and adolescents with cancer and all others supporting patients and their families, or affected by the widespread violence and destruction caused by the Russian military invasion.”

 Pritchard-Jones said the society was aware of children being treated in “underground shelters during chemotherapy” and called for the protection of health-care workers under the Geneva Conventions and other international laws.